A deletion-contraction formula and monotonicity properties for the polymatroid Tutte polynomial: A deletion-contraction formula

 In fact, this relation generalizes the deletion-contraction formula of the classical Tutte polynomial.
-In other words, if $M\subset 2^{[n]}$ is a matroid of rank $d$, and $P=P(M)\subset \{0,1\}^{n}$ is its corresponding polymatroid, then Theorem \ref{deletion-contraction-1} is consistent with the deletion-contraction formula of $T_{M}(x,y)$.
-Theorem \ref{deletion-contraction-1} (1) and the earlier relation \eqref{IX-T} imply that
+In other words, if $M$ is a matroid, and $P=P(M)$ is its corresponding polymatroid, then Theorem \ref{deletion-contraction-1} is consistent with the deletion-contraction formula of $T_{M}(x,y)$.
+Theorem \ref{deletion-contraction-1} (i) and the earlier relation \eqref{IX-T} imply that

 That is, when we consider essentially the same $P$ as a polymatroid over a ground set with an extra element, $\mathscr{T}_{P}$ changes but $I_{P}$ and $X_{P}$ do not change.
-We now present a deletion-contraction formula for the case $\beta_{t}-\alpha_{t}>0$ which generalizes Theorem \ref{deletion-contraction-1} (2).
+We now present a deletion-contraction formula for the case $\beta_{t}-\alpha_{t}>0$ which generalizes Theorem \ref{deletion-contraction-1} (ii).